Steve Smith – Great Player & a Greater Humanitarian

 Follow @David Astramskas

-Steve Smith had an amazing basketball career but if you didn’t watch him play and just did a quick Google search on him, you might disagree and probably wont be that impressed.
+Steve Smith had a great basketball career.
+But if you didn’t watch him play and just did a quick Google search on him, you might disagree.
+You might not even be that impressed.

-I watched him play and I tell people he could light up defenses but they respond by saying he only averaged 14 points per game over his career.
-I say he was a underrated playmaker that deserved the Magic Johnson comparisons and people respond by saying he never averaged more than 5 assists a game.
+I watched him play.
+And when I tell people he could light up defenses, they respond by saying he only averaged 14 points per game over his career.
+I say he was an underrated playmaker who deserved the Magic Johnson comparisons, they respond by saying he never averaged more than 5 assists a game.
 I like to talk about his battles with Michael Jordan and they point out that Smith only made the All-Star team once in his career and shouldn’t be compared to the GOAT.
-All of those facts thrown back at me are 100% true but this is why I say Steve Smith had an amazing basketball career.
+All of those facts thrown back at me are 100% true but this is why I say Steve Smith had a great basketball career.

-He knows how it feels to be a college great.
-Smith attended college for 4 years, lead the team in points, rebounds and assists and left as Michigan State’s all-time leading scorer.
+He knows how it feels to be a college great: Smith attended college for 4 years, led the team in points, rebounds and assists and left as Michigan State’s all-time leading scorer.
 He was eventually inducted into the school’s hall of fame.

-He knows how it feels to have a trademark move.
-Smith’s “fake spin” was even called one of the top 5 moves in NBA history by Sports Illustrated – right between Shaq’s drop step and Iverson/Hardaway’s crossover.z
+He knows how it feels to have a trademark move: Smith’s “fake spin” (the Smitty) was even called one of the top 5 moves in NBA history by Sports Illustrated — right between Shaq’s drop step and Iverson/Hardaway’s crossover.

-He knows how it feels to be a leader.
-Smith was the leader in Atlanta and lead the Hawks in scoring for 4 consecutive years.
+He knows how it feels to be a leader: Smith was the leader in Atlanta and led the Hawks in scoring for 4 consecutive years.

-He knows how it feels to be a NBA Champion.
-Smith won a ring with the 2003 San Antonio Spurs.
+He knows how it feels to be an NBA Champion: Smith won a ring with the 2003 San Antonio Spurs.

-He knows how it feels to continue having a basketball career once he was done playing basketball.
-Smith was an announcer for Hawks games before becoming a favorite on NBA TV and do great interviews like the one with with LeBron James and his Mount Rushmore.
+He knows how it feels to continue having a basketball career once he was done playing basketball: Smith was an announcer for Hawks games before becoming a favorite on NBA TV, doing great interviews like the Mount Rushmore one with LeBron James.